brandonleehs/Battleship/README.md

 ## Overview

 This project is a modern, web-based implementation of the classic Battleship game.
 It includes both a 2-player mode and a challenging single-player mode against a smart computer opponent.
+Deployed on [Github Pages](https://brandonleehs.github.io/Battleship/).

 ## Key Features